fxg42/groovyschema/README.md

 ### divisibleBy

-Validates the the instance is divisible by the attribute value.
+Validates that the instance is divisible by the attribute value.

 ## Map-specific validations attributes